liwenhao/agldemo/README.md

 agldemo is a bunch of OpenGL ES demos on Android.

-Only several implements of NeHe lessons now.
-Some other demos will be added.
+Only several implements of NeHe lessons now, some other demos will be added.